-After World War II, the British spearheaded commercial jets with the de Havilland Comet, but structural problems led to catastrophic accidents, and the Comet has grounded the Comet along with the enthusiasm for commercial jetliners.
+After World War II, the British spearheaded commercial jets with the de Havilland Comet.
+But, structural problems led to catastrophic accidents, and the Comet was grounded, along with enthusiasm for commercial jetliners.
 However, Boeing Company President William Allen and his management decided to “bet the company” on a vision that the future of commercial aviation was jets.

-The Boeing 707 began as an in-air refueling tanker prototype for the company, and further development led to the KC-135A Stratotanker and finally to a four-engine passenger aircraft powered by turbo-jet Pratt & Whitney small-diameter engines, each with a thrust of about 50 kilonewtons.
-By comparison, each of the two turbofan high-bypass General Electric GEnx-1B engines powering today’s Boeing 787 delivers more than 300 kN at takeoff.
+The 707 began as an in-air refuelling tanker prototype for the company.
+Further development led to the KC-135A Stratotanker and finally to a four-engine passenger aircraft powered by turbo-jet Pratt & Whitney small-diameter engines, each with a thrust of about 50 kilonewtons.
+By comparison, each of the two turbofan high-bypass General Electric GEnx-1B engines powering today’s Boeing 787 delivers more than 300 kN at take-off.

 Design of the 707